 Salina is a medium-sized city located in the state of Kansas.
 With a population of 47,813 people and 11 constituent neighborhoods, Salina is the tenth largest community in Kansas.

-Salina is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salina is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Salina is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Salina who work in office and administrative support (12.01%), management occupations (9.76%), and sales jobs (9.45%).

 The population of Salina overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Salina, 23.10% have at least a bachelor's degree.

 The per capita income in Salina in 2010 was $24,540, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $98,160 for a family of four.
 However, Salina contains both very wealthy and poor people as well.

 Salina is a very ethnically-diverse city.
 The people who call Salina home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salina residents report their race to be White, followed by Black or African-American.
 Salina also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.35% of the city’s residents.
 Important ancestries of people in Salina include Irish, English, French , and Swedish.